Coastal Interior Design Style Guide: How to Create a Light and Airy Beach-Inspired Home

 Prioritize Natural Light

+Natural light is the foundation of coastal interiors.
 Maximizing sunlight makes a space feel larger and more inviting.
 Sheer curtains, minimal window treatments, and unobstructed windows allow light to move freely through the room.

 In staging, this is especially important because bright spaces tend to photograph better and attract more attention online.